I. Scope of Validity

 In all cases, the special statutory provisions on the reimbursement of expenses in the case of final delivery of the newly manufactured goods to a consumer (supplier’s recourse pursuant to §§ 478, 445a, 445b or §§ 445c, 327 para.
 5, 327u BGB (German Civil Code)) shall remain unaffected, unless equivalent compensation has been agreed, e.g. within the scope of a quality assurance agreement.

 5. Otherwise, the following aspects apply to the rights of the Purchaser in the case of quality defects and defects of title:

 a) Liability for compensation for damages and compensation for wasted expenditures

 Claims for damages due to defects of title and quality defects are excluded, provided that they are not

-In the case of a simple negligent violation of an essential contractual duty, we shall only accept liability for immediate, average damage foreseeable at the time that the contract was concluded and typical of contracts of this type.
+In the event of a simple negligent breach of an essential contractual obligation, we shall only be liable for the typically foreseeable damage according to the type of contract conclusion.

-Claims for compensation for wasted expenditures in accordance with § 284 BGB shall be waived if and insofar as, as stated previously, a claim for compensation for damages in place of performance has been effectively disclaimed.
+Claims for compensation for wasted expenditures in accordance with § 284 BGB (German Civil Code) shall be waived if and insofar as, as stated previously, a claim for compensation for damages in place of performance has been effectively disclaimed.

 b) Supplementary performance